zirkeldesign/cakephp-rest-plugin/readme.md

             parent::redirect($url, $status, $exit);
         }
     }
+    ?>

-`extract` extracts variables you have in: `$this->viewVars` and makes them available in the resulting XML or json under the name you specify in the value part.
+`extract` extracts variables you have in: `$this->viewVars` and makes them available in the resulting XML or JSON under the name you specify in the value part.

 Authorization